sivy/monkinetic-2020-content/posts/2002-06-10-armedliberal.md

-Slug: armedliberal
-Date: 2002-06-10
+date: 2002-06-10
+slug: armedliberal
-Title: ArmedLiberal
+title: ArmedLiberal
-layout: post
+---

-I was pointed to the <a href="http://armedliberal.blogspot.com/">Armed Liberal</a> by Glenn at <a href="http://64.247.33.250/">InstaPundit</a>.
-Good site, I&#39;ve added it to my blogroll.
+I was pointed to the [Armed Liberal](http://armedliberal.blogspot.com/) by Glenn at [InstaPundit](http://64.247.33.250/).
+Good site, I've added it to my blogroll.

-Those who know me know that I&#39;m no liberal; but I respect someone who maintains a position that some may consider incongruous with established Liberal or Conservative theory.
-Bravo!